How to Build a VSCode Extension for Barcode and QR Code Development

 Download pre-set parameter template files for barcode and QR code recognition.

-Steps to Generate a DBR Project
+Generate a Barcode Reader Project

 In package.json file, the commands for project generation are defined as follows: